 - (a) For risk-free yield curves and Ultimate Forward Rate ("UFR"), references are made in particular to the Bank Negara Malaysia Risk Based Capital Framework ("BNM RBC") which is also aligned with the approach taken by the International Associations of Insurance Supervisors ("IAIS") on the design of the global insurance capital standards ("ICS"). - (b) For illiquidity premium, illiquidity buckets ("illiquidity application ratio") are assigned using an objective scoring system that is based on illiquidity characteristics of products on each portfolio.
-Market observable illiquidity premium levels are derived every monthend based on a credit-risk adjusted market spread of reference assets of the currency.
+Market observable illiquidity premium levels are derived every month-end based on a credit-risk adjusted market spread of reference assets of the currency.

 The adjustment of illiquidity premium in (b) is added as a layer in addition to the risk-free yield curve in (a) based on the illiquidity application ratio of each portfolio.
+The Company applies the OCI option and recognizes the impact of changes in discount rates in OCI.
+Current interest rates are applied in the measurement of fulfilment cashflows in the statement of financial position.
+The interest rates applied to recognize the insurance finance income or expense in the statement of profit or loss is based on locked-in interest rates determined on initial recognition.